 DLR Jr. High offers a Grab n Go Breakfast program.
-Students are allowed to purchase a grab n go breakfast between Enrichment and Homeroom and are allowed to eat in their Homeroom period.
+Students are allowed to purchase a grab n go breakfast during Homeroom and are allowed to eat in their Homeroom period.
 Rules for purchasing breakfast are the same as for purchasing a lunch.